New Year's Smash (January 2021): Storylines

 New Year's Smash featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Storylines were produced on AEW's weekly television program, Dynamite, the supplementary online streaming show, Dark, and The Young Bucks' YouTube series Being The Elite.

-Rey Fenix was originally scheduled to face Kenny Omega on October 28, 2020 in the AEW World Championship Eliminator Tournament, but was replaced by Penta El Zero Miedo due to a injury Fenix sustained in his previous bout.
+Rey Fenix was originally scheduled to face Kenny Omega on October 28, 2020, in the AEW World Championship Eliminator Tournament, but was replaced by Penta El Zero Miedo due to an injury Fenix sustained in his previous bout.
 On the December 16, 2020 episode of Dynamite, it was announced that Omega would defend AEW World Championship against Fenix on Night 1.

 On the November 25 episode of Dynamite, Hikaru Shida retained her AEW Women's World Championship against Anna Jay.
 After the match, Abadon made her return and went after Shida and her title.
 On December 23 at Holiday Bash, it was announced that Shida would defend her title against Abadon on Night 1.

 Taz first offered to help Darby Allin as his manager during a backstage interview on May 6, 2020, after Allin lost to Cody Rhodes one week prior.
 On May 23 at Double or Nothing, Taz accompanied the debuting Brian Cage in the Casino Ladder match, a match Allin was also competing in, which Cage won.
 On September 5 at All Out, Cage eliminated Allin in the Casino Battle Royale after putting him in a body bag with thumbtacks and powerbombing him over the top rope.
 On November 7 at Full Gear, Allin defeated Rhodes to win the AEW TNT Championship and after the match, Team Taz (Cage and Ricky Starks) beat down Allin and Rhodes.
 This led to a tag team match on the November 18 episode of Dynamite, pitting Team Taz against Allin and Rhodes, in which Cage pinned Allin to win.
 On December 23 at Holiday Bash, it was announced that Allin would defend the TNT Championship against Cage on Night 2.

 After an eight-month absence from television, Pac returned to AEW on the November 11, 2020 episode of Dynamite, where he confronted Eddie Kingston.
 During Pac's absence, Kingston had formed a stable composed of The Butcher and The Blade and Lucha Brothers (Rey Fenix and Penta El Zero Miedo), the latter of the two being Pac's former stablemates.
 Fenix and Penta would reunite with Pac on the November 18 episode of Dynamite to reform their stable Death Triangle.
 The trio began feuding with Kingston, The Butcher and The Blade, and on December 30 at Brodie Lee Celebration of Life, it was announced that Pac vs. Kingston would take place on Night 2.